Commercial

 Garden Mews

-We were approached by a developer looking to capitalise on newly acquired industrial sites for residential opportunities through an invited Architectural competition.
-The site was problematic, with most of the surrounding buildings overlooking the site, limited entrance and a restrictive footprint.
+We were approached by a developer looking to capitalise on newly acquired industrial sites for residential opportunities through an invited architectural competition.
+Both sites presented significant challenges, from restrictive footprints and limited access to extensive overlooking from surrounding buildings.

 View More Projects